How the UK’s first insurance provider dedicated to diversity and inclusion came into being

 Two years in the making, Emerald Life’s original insurance services were put together meticulously, after countless reworkings and consultations with members of the LGBT community.
 In Steve’s words, “We wanted to get it right.
 We wanted to make sure that all parts of the insurance process – website, policies, call-centre scripts – were redone, and make sure that our customer service, our products, and our customer journey was exactly right for our community.”
 But Heidi and Steve aren’t as over-confident as to assume that they have all the answers just yet.
 Heidi adds, “For the first time, the LGBT community has been thought about and their needs and wants taken in to account.
 And, of course, we still want lots of feedback!”.
 This approach - of testing, asking our target groups for feedback, and tackling often-overlooked details - then worked well when Emerald looked at the issues for women and non-traditional families.
 And it is a discipline that Emerald promises to maintain.

 And what about the ‘important stuff’?
 While Emerald Life is a young company, the team working on it are no strangers to the world of insurance.
 An experienced group of insurance specialists advises us on every aspect of our offering.
 We want to be sure the needs of the communities we serve are always at the heart of what we do.

-We’ve partnered with some of the largest names in the UK underwriting market, with UK General – one of the most trusted white label insurers in the country – standing as our principal underwriter.
+We’ve partnered with some of the largest names in the UK underwriting market, to make sure that Emerald provides top-tier products.
 It also goes without saying that we’re regulated by the Financial Conduct Authority and Lloyd’s of London to make sure all our actions are carried out with the transparency and integrity that our customers deserve.